DilyanaKom/softuni-react-habit-superhero/README.md

 - **Access:**
   - Can view challenges (both official and community)
   - Can view challenge details
-  - Can read comments on challenges
+  - Can search challenges
 - **Actions:**
   - Cannot join challenges
   - Cannot create or modify challenges
-  - Cannot add comments

 **Logged-in Users:**
 - **Access:**
   - Can join challenges and mark them as completed
   - Can view their joined and created challenges
-  - Can comment on any challenge
 - **Actions:**
   - Can create community challenges
-  - Can update only their own challenges (only if no one has joined)
+  - Can update only their own challenges
-  - Can delete only their own challenges (only if no one has joined)
+  - Can delete only their own challenges
-  - Can update and delete only their own comments

 ---